tc39/proposal-iterator-helpers/README.md

 # Iterator Helpers

+> [!IMPORTANT]
+> This proposal is now a Stage 4 and will be merged into ECMA-262 as part of https://github.com/tc39/ecma262/pull/3395.
+This repo is no longer active.

 A proposal for several interfaces that will help with general usage and consumption of iterators in ECMAScript.